DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/RankingGoodness.md

 </table>

+**Note that:** the above results show the conformance for the configurations considering the Hive backend as a 5th stroage backend.
+However, for consistency we ommitted Hive from the calculations and kept only the HDFS file formats (CSV, Avro, ORC, and Parquet).
+Thus, we have new calculations and the configurations become 36 instead of 45 (i.e., by excluding configurations that include Hive as a storage backend).

+The following table shows the conformance of each ranking criterion **top-3** configurations not being worse than the worst the 17 ranked configurations (i.e., better than the 17 ones, half of the distri-bution) according to the queries’ ranked sets.

 <h4 id="coherence">  2- The Coherence Measure: </h4>
 To measure the coherence of each ranking criterion, we opt for **Kendall index**, which counts the number of pairwise disagreements between two rank sets: the larger the distance, the more dissimilar the rank sets are.
 Notably, we assume that rank sets have the same number of elements.
 Kendall’s distance between two rank sets R_1 and R_2, where P represent the set of unique pairs of distinct elements in the two sets can be calculated using the following equation: